Who Decides Someone’s Real Value?

 Feminists’ glorified image of work-life also seems disconnected to reality.
 As Mark Steyn notes in his latest book, a growing number of jobs provide little real value outside of navigating the modern economy’s bizarre, bureaucratic labyrinth.
 Sure, the local compliance officer gets a paycheck which shows that someone valued his service, but just how meaningful is his impact on society really?

 Intuitively, most people know that the size of the paycheck you receive isn’t the only way to measure your worth or contribution to your family or society.
 Yet the feminists can’t seem to escape the money-as-everything mentality when assessing women’s roles.

-–Carrie Lukas is the director of policy at the Independent Women’s Forum.
+— Carrie Lukas is the managing director of the Independent Women’s Forum.